 - ensure guidance is available for staff on the circumstances where they need to use this lawful basis for processing;

-- review your existing processing to identify if you have any ongoing processing for this reason, or are likely to need to process for this reason in future; and then
+- review your existing processing to identify if you have any ongoing processing for this reason, or are likely to need to process for this reason in future;

 If you are relying on legitimate interests as the lawful basis for processing, apply the three-part test and demonstrate you have fully considered and protected individual’s rights and interests.